♫ Listening to: Boys by Charlie XCX ♫

 Vegan Confetti Cookies Directions

-Whisk together sugar, oil, and water until smooth (I use an electric mixer for ~2 minutes).
+Whisk together sugar, oil, and water until smooth (I use a stand mixer for ~2 minutes).

 Whisk together flour, baking powder, baking soda, and salt in a separate bowl.